korsumaki/tic-tac-toe/README.md

     - use compose preview
     - test with device or desktop
     - fast way to build from IDE?
+  - Some basic UI grid
+  - react to tapping
-  - start with unit tests
+  - Kotlin unit tests
-    -
+  - compose testing
   - Android Studio
     + debug
     - Preview for UI